aws-samples/serverless-patterns/eventbridge-schedule-ssm-cdk-go/README.md

 ## How it works

-An EventBridge Scheduler is created that start State Manager Association once in an AWS Systems Manager every 5 minutes.
-The demo Association will use an Automation Document "AWS-DisablePublicAccessForSecurityGroup" to revoke RDP and SSH public access in security group.
-Along with a scheduler, the CDK stack creates VPC, security group, association, IAM role and policy for Automation and EventBridge Scheduler to assume and start association.
+An EventBridge Scheduler schedule is created that starts a State Manager association once in AWS Systems Manager every 5 minutes.
+The demo association will use an automation document `AWS-DisablePublicAccessForSecurityGroup` to revoke RDP and SSH public access in a security group.
+Along with a scheduler, the CDK stack creates VPC, security group, association, IAM role, and policy for Automation and EventBridge Scheduler to assume and start association.

 ## Testing

 The created security group does not have inbound rule with public RDP and SSH access.
-You can manually add public RDP and SSH rule in the target security group.
-The public RDP and SSH rules will be revoked in the next EventBridge Scheduler trigger.
+You can manually add public RDP and SSH access in the rule in the target security group.
+The public RDP and SSH access rules will be revoked when the next EventBridge Scheduler schedule runs.

 ## Cleanup